oronaminc/Tongue-Diagnosis-Device/README.md

 1. In Device, Taking Pictrue in realtime video
 2. In Device, Control Circular LED brightness
-3. In Software, Classfication of Tongue state (using tongue state : red tongue/white tongue/pink tongue/little coated/white coated/yellow coated/Existence of tooth scar -> Disease Diagnosis)
+3. In Software, Classfication of Tongue Disease (using tongue state : red tongue/white tongue/pink tongue/little coated/white coated/yellow coated/Existence of tooth scar -> Disease Diagnosis)
-4.
-2. In Video, Tracking Specific shape
-3. In Video, Resizing Specific shape
+4. In Software, Divide and Analysis Tongue part (Divide Tongue into Top/Bottom/Side/Center part and Divide coated part or not)

 ## Result Video Clip